 Tragic of Mythic Quest is believed to be this by the Church of the Seeker, which was founded on this belief alone, despite his quite publicized decision to Save The Girl Screw The World.

-Yui Ikari (especially if you ask Gendo), Rei Ayanami who was a clone of Yui and Kaworu "He Died For Your Sins" Nagisa from Neon Genesis Evangelion.
+Yui Ikari (especially if you ask Gendo), Rei Ayanami who was a clone of Yui and Kaworu "He Died For Your Sins" Nagisanote oddly enough, he was based on The Mysterious Stranger's Satan from Neon Genesis Evangelion.
 Shinji also has some Messianic elements, but really doesn't want to be one of these, but ended up acting as the channel for all the souls of humanity, along with Rei and Yui who had let herself be trapped in Eva-01.
 The parallel goes as far as Shinji forgiving everyone and deciding to redeem them, despite all the shit the world put him through.

 As in Rebuild of Evangelion, this is definitely Kaworu more than ever: a crown of thorn analogue, Mark 06 Bible reference, walking on water (the game spin offs of Rebuild), literally carrying Shinji's sin and representing the hope for salvation and redemption.
 There's a song of Shinji's mindset that compares our protagonist to Judas hilariously.